 - Send by the Right Method: In most cases, submissions are sent via email.
 Some will request an attachment.
 Unless otherwise specified, always attach a Word file; don’t submit work from another word processor, certainly don’t submit a PDF file, and never ask them to click on a link.
 Others will specify “no attachments”; usually they summarily delete all submissions with attachments.
-A few still request mailed submissions.
+A few still requests mailed submissions.
 Whatever they ask, be sure to comply with their request.

 - Email to the Specified Address: Often a special email address is given for submissions.
 Use it.
-Don’t try an end run around their process.
+Don’t try an end-run around their process.